Praqma/Praqmatic-Automated-Changelog/docs/Migrating_1.X.X_to_2.X.X.md

 ## Migration steps

-The following points cover all the settings file sections and the changes required to upgrade them.
+The changed needed to are explained in details below.

 ### :general: